First time Mom regrets… but really, how could you expect anything different.

 I hesitate to give this advice.
 Apparently, there is something called “nipple confusion” where the baby gets a bottle and doesn't go back to the boob.

-So I waited SIX WEEKS to give my baby a bottle and now she’s 9 months old and she’s never really taken a bottle.
-We nurse to sleep… every. single. time.
+So I waited SIX WEEKS to give my baby a bottle and at 9 months old she'd still never taken a bottle.
+We nursed to sleep… every. single. time.
+We have since night weaned (wow, was that a doozy).

-While I don’t mind it… it can be problematic if I need to be away for more than 3 hours (which honestly hasn’t ever really been a problem… #COVID).
+While I didn't mind the breastfeeding… it can be problematic if I need to be away for more than 3 hours.
+Which honestly wasn't ever really been a problem… #COVID.

 Talk to your doctor about your choices.
-But I think for the next baby, once they’re breastfeeding consistantly we’ll be introducing a bottle 1x/day so they get the hang of the bottle and Mama can have the option for freedom.
+But I think for the next baby, once me and my baby have our breastfeeding relationship established, meaning I have no pain, baby is gaining weight and my supply is in (at least 3 weeks) we'll be introducing a bottle 1x/day so they get the hang of the bottle and Mama can have the option for a freaking break.

 PSA: Newborns do not need that much!

-Well, I wish I’d known THIS was a thing!
+Well, I wish I'd known THIS was a thing!
 There are flame retardants that are put on car seats (that are mostly ineffective and toxic for babe).
-We are sticking with our infant car seat that we got before we knew and we’ll be switching to a convertible soon because she’s 10 months and about to be over the 30″ length!
+We didn't change our infant carseat but we are getting a nontoxic convertible soon.
+She's 10 months and about to be over the 30″ length!
+We'll also probably keep the infant seat for the second and get them a nontoxic convertible.

 4. Food prep before baby